International Centre for Migration Policy Development: Member states

 In 2020, Germany joined on the basis of a declaration of international contract law issued by the Federal President.
 Within the Federal Government, the Federal Ministry of the Interior (Germany) is in charge and the Federal Office for Migration and Refugees has been involved as a business unit authority.
 Recently Ireland joined ICMPD in July 2024.

-Organizational structure
+Organisational structure

-ICMPD has over 540 staff members, a mission in Brussels, regional offices in Türkiye and Malta, as well as project offices in Africa, Central Asia, the Middle East and South Asia.
+ICMPD has over 600 staff members, a mission in Brussels, regional offices in Turkey and Malta, as well as project offices in Africa, Central Asia, the Middle East and South Asia.